CodeYourFuture/syllabus/docs/js-core-3/week-2/lesson.md

 *Situation 2*: Patricia stops by Carla’s desk.

 Patricia: “Hi Carla.
-Just wanted to let you know how much I appreciate the work you did in the last project and I hope we get to work together again”
+Just wanted to let you know how much I appreciate your clear messages on Slack you did in the last project, they really helped me understand what you were working on.
+I hope we get to work together again”

 Carla: “Oh Thank You!
 You made my day!”